Skip to Main Content

 What should I do with Form 1095-C?

-information as you prepare your federal return.
-Do not include it with your filing to the IRS.
+You or your tax preparer will need to refer to this information when filing your federal tax return.
+Do not include this form with your filing to the IRS.

 What information is included on the Form 1095-C?